ome/omero-scripts/omero/annotation_scripts/README.md

 Omero Bulk Annotatiot Tools (OBAT)
 ==================================

+This repository was forked from https://github.com/evenhuis/omero-user-scripts.
+Some fixes were applied to make the scripts work with the omero instance at [Max Planck Institute for Evolutionary Biology](www.evolbio.mpg.de).
+A short tutorial on its usage in combination with the [omero.forms](https://pypi.org/project/omero-forms) plugin was posted [here](https://mpievolbio-scicomp.pages.gwdg.de/blog/post/2020-09-03_omerobulkannotation/) .

-This repository was forked from https://github.com/evenhuis/omero-user-scripts and debugged.
+This repository provides 5 scripts:
+*

 Original README follows: